Whatare summer colors?

 - Accent colors: Peach, soft teal, warm white

-- Other recommended summer colors: Coral blush, lemon cream, turquoise mist, pale apricot
+- Other recommended summer colors: Lemon cream and turquoise mist

 3. Baby Blue & Lemon Sorbet

-This nursery feels like a dreamy summer sky baby blue walls with pops of lemon sorbet in the curtains, rug, and pillows.
+This nursery feels like a dreamy summer sky, with baby-blue walls and pops of lemon sorbet in the curtains, rug, and pillows.

 Natural wood tones ground the palette without overpowering it.